‘The past lies like a nightmare upon the present’ Karl Marx

 Unusually, as I began to move from my initial outlines to actual writing, I found that I was not writing the book in the right order.
 I had in no way anticipated this.
 My poor beta readers had to cope with reading chapter 12 then chapter 3 and then chapter 9, before getting a feel for the whole story from beginning to end.
 In some ways, each chapter stands alone as part of a series of inter-linked short stories, all contributing, inexorably, to the unravelling of the how and the why.
 Inevitably, I have had crises of confidence along the way, when I have wondered whether anyone will actually want to read about the characters who have taken over my life but overall, I have done what I set out to do.
 I have told a story that needed to be told.
 I have looked beyond the veil of secrecy to try to understand the pressures, the incidents and the emotions that led troubled people to act as they did.

 A few years ago, I was commissioned to work on the history of a local shipping disaster, that took place in Clovelly in 1838.
 This resulted in a meeting with Princess Ann but I digress.
 My brief was to trace the descendants of the victims.
 This was harder than it sounds as many were young unmarried men.
 In the course of the research I got to know Dan Britton, whose family members were amongst those who perished.
 He wrote a haunting song The Storm about the tragedy and this became the title song on an excellent album Safe Harbour, which Dan, together with the other half of his duo, Chris Conway, launched in 2016.
 Whilst I was working on Barefoot on the Cobbles, Dan got in touch with a family history query and I said that I was writing a novel that was partly set in Clovelly.
 Almost as a throw-away line I suggested that this too might make a song.
 I sent a brief synopsis along the lines of ‘it is about a murder, motherhood, the Devon landscape, a shipwreck, the women’s suffrage movement, World War 1, the death of a child, oh, and a few lighter moments.’
 I also sent a couple of draft chapters.
 Almost within minutes came back some incredible lyrics.
 The uncanny thing was that somehow Dan had included hints of things that I was intending to write but hadn’t actually told him about.
-We will be holding a joint novel/recording launch on 17 November.
+The song, with four other tracks inspired by North Devon, is available from Dan.

-I do have to pay tribute to a number of people and there will be proper acknowledgements in the book itself.
+I do have to pay tribute to a number of people.
 Firstly, thank you to my characters’ relatives for letting me lay bare their ancestors, in all their frailty.
 Thank you to The Clovelly Archive and History Group for their assistance and for allowing me to use items from their impressive collection of photographs.
 I am grateful to the publishing collective Blue Poppy Publishing for taking me into their fold.
 Thanks go to Dan for a truly amazing song.
 The lovely ladies of my writers’ group have been unfailingly helpful, providing advice and support to a comparative novice, at least as far as fiction is concerned.
-I am very grateful to those who have read drafts of Barefoot on the Cobbles and who have been constructively critical, chasing errant commas across my manuscript and ironing out the clunky bits; any that remain are my own fault.
-Finally of course, thanks to my nearest and dearest who have had put up with me as Barefoot took over my life.
+I am very grateful to those who read drafts of Barefoot on the Cobbles and who have been constructively critical, chasing errant commas across my manuscript and ironing out the clunky bits; any that remain are my own fault.
+Finally of course, thanks to my nearest and dearest who have had put up with me as Barefoot took over my life and hauled numerous boxes of books from here to there and back again.